Coronavirus mutations in New York, California spark concern | DW | 03.03.2021

-Since health authorities have begun sequencing positive corona cases more carefully, i.e. genetically examining test results, they have also found more and more mutations.
+Since health authorities have begun sequencing positive COVID-19 cases more carefully — i.e., genetically examining test results — they have also found more and more mutations.

 Most of those mutations are insignificant.
 But there are a few variants that researchers and officials are concerned about, in part because they are more contagious and because existing vaccines could be less effective at protecting against them.